aharpervc/docs.anychart.com/Common_Settings/Interactivity/DrillDown_Charts.md

 ### Implement Drilldown

-And tell chart what to do when a point (single chart element, a column in this case) is clicked:
+When chart has the data all that is left to do for us is to tell chart what to do when a point (single chart element, a column in this case) is clicked:

 ```
 // when a 'pointClick' event happens